Mastering Technical SEO Audits: A Comprehensive Guide for Marketing Professionals

 Use Google Search Console to identify and fix crawl errors.
 These errors indicate pages that search engines can't access.
 Addressing these issues helps improve crawlability and ensures all pages are properly indexed.
 A timely resolution of crawl errors can significantly enhance your site's visibility.

-By focusing on these initial steps, you can lay a strong foundation for your technical SEO efforts.
-Next, we'll explore how to audit your website's structure and navigation.
+By focusing on these initial steps, you can lay a strong foundation for your technical seo efforts.

 Addressing Key Technical SEO Issues